 - The implementation of and container technology.
 Applications are decomposed into entities such as microservices or containers.
 These entities are instantiated across servers interconnected by fast and low latency links.

 - The shift from hyper-converged to .
-With CDI, storage is effectively disaggregated from compute, enabled by modern storage protocols such as NVMe and NVMe over Fabrics.
+With CDI, storage is effectively disaggregated from compute, enabled by modern storage protocols such as NVMe and NVMe over TCP.

 - The proliferation of distributed AI/ML workloads.
 Large scale datasets and computation needs are driving the need to pool resources across racks.